In-depth analysis of the clustering of dark matter particles around primordial black holes. Part II. Analytical prescriptions for spikes: Conclusions

 0.1cm Finally, we have heuristically used the plateau approximation to describe how annihilations reshape the inner profiles of minispikes as the universe expands.
 This is correct if DM particles move along circular orbits around the central black hole, which is not quite the case for minispikes.
 In that context, some analyses~\cite{Vasiliev:2007vh,Shapiro:2016ypb} indicate that the saturation plateau should be replaced by a weak cusp with slope lying between $0$ and $1/2$.
 But these studies explore the formation of black holes at the centers of already existing DM clumps during the matter dominated era.
 In our case, the context is different since DM collapses during the radiation era around already existing PBHs.
 The initial phase space density is also completely determined in our case, with a velocity distribution far from spherical.
 An analysis dedicated to this problem should be undertaken.
 This would make our bounds on the annihilation cross-section firmer, and would also allow us to deal with $p$-wave annihilating species.

 \acknowledgments We are indebted to Thomas Lacroix and Martin Stref for their participation in the very early stages of this work.
 We would also like to thank Vivian Poulin, Pearl Sandick, and Tracy Slatyer for inspiring discussions on aspects complementary to this paper.
 P.S. would like to thank colleagues from LUPM for several visits during which part of this work has been completed.
-This work has benefited financial support from the ANR project ANR-18-CE31-0006 ({\em GaDaMa}), and from European Union's Horizon 2020 research and innovation program under the Marie Sk\l{}odowska-Curie grant agreement N$^{\rm o}$ 860881-HIDDeN---in addition to recurrent public funding from CNRS, the University of Montpellier, and the University of Savoie-Mont-Blanc.
+We also would like to thank the referee for her/his constructive remarks that helped improve the quality of discussions in our paper.
+This work has benefited financial support from the ANR project ANR-18-CE31-0006 ({\em GaDaMa}), and from European Union's Horizon 2020 research and innovation program under the Marie Sk\l{}odowska-Curie grant agreement N$^{\rm o}$ 101086085-ASYMMETRY---in addition to recurrent public funding from CNRS, the University of Montpellier, and the University of Savoie-Mont-Blanc.